Why Period Products?

 - Just like diapers, tampons are not covered by an assistance programs.

 - Without access to tampons and pads, some are forced to use make-shift alternatives, and are at increased risk for health complications.

 - Want to know more?
 Check out our post of must read/see articles.

-By contributing to the Monthly – through donations, discussions, and community engagement – you can make the DC metro area a better place for all women.
-You’ll relieve someone in DC from worry, shame and fear during that time of the month and raise awareness in our community about the social, economic, and health barriers faced by those living in poverty in the DC area.
+By contributing to the Monthly – through donations, discussions, and community engagement – you can make the DC metro area a better place for all.
+You’ll relieve someone from worry, shame and fear during that time of the month and raise awareness in our community about the social, economic, and health barriers faced by those living in poverty in the our area.